 Sonoma on the shores of Lake Tahoe.
 Now add abundant fruit orchards and the pine forested Cascade mountains climbing from the crystal blue waters, and you should have a pretty good picture of this one-of-a-kind environment.
 “God’s country,” as my Dad calls it.

-As a green marketer, and one who promotes reuse and renewal, the story of Lake Chelan’s reinvention is deeply heartening.
+As a sustainable storyteller, and one who promotes reuse and renewal, the story of Lake Chelan’s reinvention is deeply heartening.
 When the decline started, I feared seeing the shores stripped of the beautiful old fruit trees.
 Or worse.
 I pictured orchardists replaced by developers.